learn-co-curriculum/omniauth_lab/README.md

 There is already a view that outputs all the authentication data and displays the user's photo if one is provided.

 As of March 2018, Facebook now requires secure (https) app urls.
 If you would like to test your App's functionality in the browser, you will need to do so running 'thin'.
 Use: `thin start --ssl` instead of `rails s` when testing in the browser.
-Note: your browser, (Chrome, for instance), may display a security warning that you are not accessing a secure sight (in the end we are just faking an https url to satisfy Facebook).
+Note: your browser, (Chrome, for instance), may display a security warning that you are not accessing a secure site (in the end we are just faking an https url to satisfy Facebook).
 Feel free to bypass that warning and continue on to your site.

 ## Resources
   * [Omniauth](https://github.com/intridea/omniauth)